-Persons who have experienced traumatic events want to place the incident behind them and move on.
-The difficulty for many persons is that the incident continues to impact their lives in less than desirable ways.
+EMS personnel who have experienced a traumatizing critical event want to place the incident behind them and move on.
+The difficulty for many EMS workers is that the incident continues to impact their lives in less than desirable ways.
 This is because the incident, while in chronological history, is not yet in psychological history.
 The incident is in chronological history the instant that it is over.
 However, this is not the case with psychological history.
 When thoughts and other stimuli associated with the incident evoke powerful distressing responses following the incident, the incident is not in psychological history.